IllumiDesk/illumidesk/README.md

 * **JupyterHub**: Runs [JupyterHub](https://jupyterhub.readthedocs.org/en/latest/getting-started.html#overview) within a Docker container running as root.

+* **Setup Course Image**: This image uses the built JupyterHub custom image as the base image (basically to avoid having to re install common dependencies).
+This image uses the [Quart](https://pgjones.gitlab.io/quart/) web server to communicate with the JupyterHub to scaffold host directories, launch shared grader notebooks as JupyterHub services, and updated configurations.
+This service is only applicable when using either LTI 1.1 or LTI 1.3 authenticators.

 * **Authenticator**: Authentication service.
 This setup relies on the [FirstUseAuthenticator](https://github.com/jupyterhub/firstuseauthenticator).

 * **Spawner**: Spawning service to manage user notebooks.
 This setup uses classes which inherit from the [DockerSpawner](https://github.com/jupyterhub/dockerspawner) class.